 International Adoptions & Speech Language Services

-Smart Speech Therapy LLC specializes in providing comprehensive speech language assessment and intervention services for internationally adopted children with speech, language and communication delays, as well as psychiatric and neurological impairments.
+Smart Speech Therapy LLC specializes in providing comprehensive speech language and literacy assessments for internationally adopted children with speech, language and communication delays, as well as psychiatric and neurological impairments.

 Internationally adopted children are at high risk for developmental delay because of their exposure to institutional environments.
 Children in institutional care often experience neglect, lack of language stimulation, lack of appropriate play experiences, lack of enriched community activities, as well as inadequate learning settings all of which has long lasting negative impact on their language development (especially if the child is over 3 years of age).

 We offer assessments in the child’s native language immediately post-adoption which help to determine the extent of the delay/impairment.
 Such immediate assessments are important because they help to establish a baseline of child’s linguistic functioning.

 Additionally, we offer comprehensive assessment services to children who have been adopted for years but are still presenting with speech and language deficits.
 These deficits negatively impact their functioning in social and academic settings and therefore require remediation.

 We also provide phone consultations for clients who live outside Smart Speech Therapy LLC geographical area (e.g., non-New Jersey residents) who are interested in comprehensive specialized in-depth consultations and recommendations regarding what type of follow up speech language services they should be seeking/obtaining in their own geographical area for their internationally adopted children.